k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: charge to #loot pet inside shop standing on the free spot
 - Fix: prevent armor that is 'merged to your body' from being stolen
+- Fix: rehumanizing a Druid while in wildshape via prayer